oldschoolgg/obdocs/minions.md

 Upon reaching level 99 in a skill, you can purchase a skillcape for 99k by typing `+skillcape <skill_name>`.
 If it's your first 99, you'll get an untrimmed cape.

+## Alching

+While the magic skill may not yet be released, you can still alch your items for gp!
+Alchemy uses the high level alchemy prices of items and requires nature runes and fire runes, though items which provide infinite fire runes will also work when equipped in any of your gear setups.
+Alching is not instant, and you will get your gp when your trip has finished.

 # Boss and Monster Requirements and Boosts